-\paragraph{Outline.} We first recall in Section~\ref{sec:preliminaries} useful background on translation surfaces, as well as the decomposition of a saddle connection into \emph{sandwiched} and \emph{non-sandwiched} segments from \cite{BLM22, Bou23}.
-Then, Section \ref{sec:decagon} is devoted to the proof of Theorem \ref{theo:decagon}: in Section \ref{sec:study_lengths} we study the length of saddle connections depending on the number of segments in their sandwiched/non-sandwiched decomposition and on four types of saddle connnection.
-In section \ref{sec:study_intersections} we study the non-singular intersections of pairs of saddle connections depending on their type and the number of segments, and we finally use both estimates to prove Theorem \ref{theo:decagon} in Section \ref{sec:conclusion}.
-The final section is devoted to the study of Bouw-M\"oller surfaces and the proof of Theorem \ref{theo:BM}.
+We first recall in Section~\ref{sec:preliminaries} useful background on translation surfaces, as well as the decomposition of a saddle connection into \emph{sandwiched} and \emph{non-sandwiched} segments from \cite{BLM22, Bou23}.
+Then, Section \ref{sec:decagon} is devoted to the proof of Theorem \ref{theo:decagon}: in Section \ref{sec:study_lengths} we study the length of saddle connections depending on the number of segments in their sandwiched/non-sandwiched decomposition and on four types of saddle connections.
+In Section \ref{sec:study_intersections} we study the non-singular intersections of pairs of saddle connections depending on their type and the number of segments, and we finally use both estimates to prove Theorem \ref{theo:decagon} in Section \ref{sec:conclusion}.
+Finally, Section \ref{sec:Bouw-Moller} is devoted to the study of Bouw-M\"oller surfaces and the proof of Theorem \ref{theo:BM}.